 Phuket Old Town deserved few nights to get out of the crazy and chaotic Patong area.
 I made my way to the center on a non-aircon bus leaving every hour from Patong Beach.
 No one was able to provide information for the drop-off point in town so I just relied on my Google maps.
 Luckily, the bus ended its trip just a few blocks from Fulfill Hostel Phuket.
 A hundred meters from the roundabout is the yellow and black frontage of the hostel.

 A Thai lady on the front-desk, speaking limited English, accommodated me for check-in.
 She was able to find my reservation and immediately provided the room keys.
 I got a private room for two nights.
+During the transaction, I glanced some Phuket island hopping tours being offered by the hostel.

 The room type is actually spacious and can lodge two people comfortably.
 The set-up of the room reminds me of Snooze Too Hotel in Cameron Highlands.
 Both sides of the bed are a foot away from the walls.
 Providing a better angle while on the bed is the cable-enabled television on one of the beams on the ceiling.
 A foldable table is also provided while the sink is detached from the en-suite toilet and bath.
 Bottled waters are refilled daily.
 Whenever you forgot to bring a towel, you can rent one from the reception for THB50 and a deposit of THB250.